 The agriculture community has used anhydrous ammonia as a low cost, highly effective nitrogen-based fertilizer for years.
 It’s prevalence in the farming community makes it easy to sometimes forget that this a dangerous chemical and should be handled with caution and care.

 The word, “anhydrous”, means without water.
-When anhydrous ammonia comes in contact
+When anhydrous ammonia comes in contact with

 Continue reading Safe handling of anhydrous ammonia

 The task of grain handling on the farm and at grain handling facilities can be quite dangerous.
 Farmers and workers need to be aware of common hazards when handling all grains including but not limited to corn, rice, soybeans, wheat, and milo.
-Grain bins, in particular, can be hazardous and need to be operated
+Grain bins, in particular, can be hazardous and need to be operated with

 Continue reading Use caution when handling grain